pokhalo/Food-Waste-Optimization/Documentation/technical_documentation.md

 - Keittiön biojäte (ruoanvalmistus) (kg)
 - Salin biojäte (jämät) (kg)

 The function is not working properly.
 If data being inserted contains data that is already in the database, the function will not insert anything into the database.
+See branch [biowaste-fix](https://github.com/Food-Waste-Optimization/Food-Waste-Optimization/tree/biowaste-fix).

 `insert_sold_meals` is used to upload data of sold lunches.
 The CSV file is supposed to have columns